surfliner/surfliner-mirror/docs/themanual/comet/storage.md

 campuses to use cloud storage provided by AWS as well as a variety of S3 Compatible storage platforms which are available from other cloud providers and can be deployed on-premises.
 We actively test ~comet against [MinIO][minio] to ensure multi-platform storage support.
+The durability, responsiveness, and costs associated with each bucket will vary based on the individual deployment.

 ## File _Uses_